catalinasaini/rtFIN_poster/README.md

 4.-	Xie et al., 2011

 Feel free to submit or comment on any issues to the repository.
-We are currently looking for new systems to work with and upgrade our hybrid (homemade) system to detect levels of consciousness.
+We are currently looking for new systems to work with and upgrade our hybrid ("DIY") system to detect levels of consciousness during anesthesia.

-IF YOU WANT TO SUPPORT US, please contact any of the authors:
+IF YOU WISH TO SUPPORT US, please contact any of the authors:

-*	Catalina Saini (catalina.saini@uc.cl) (https://github.com/)
+*	Catalina Saini (catalina.saini@uc.cl) (https://github.com/catalinasaini)
-*	Carlos Valle (cgvalle@uc.cl) (https://github.com/)
+*	Carlos Valle (cgvalle@uc.cl) (https://github.com/carlosvallea)
 *	Gabriela Vargas (givargas@uc.cl) (https://github.com/galadriana)